-- Generators that entered Black Start Service on the base formula rate or on a capital recovery rate before June 6, 2021 that has transitioned to the base formula rate shall commit initially for at least two years to provide Black Start Service from the Black Start Service implementation date, with an annual right to terminate by each party (the Generation Owner and the Transmission Owner) with one year's advance notice.
+- Black Start Units that entered Black Start Service on the base formula rate or on a capital recovery rate before June 6, 2021 that has transitioned to the base formula rate, or became fuel assured under the base formula rate shall commit initially for at least two years to provide Black Start Service from the Black Start Service implementation date, with an annual right to terminate by each party (the Generation Owner and the Transmission Owner) with one year's advance notice.
 In the event that neither the Black Start Unit owner nor the Transmission Owner exercises its right to terminate by providing a one year's advance notice of termination, the commitment to provide Black Start Service automatically will be extended until such termination notice is provided.
 If, due to an event of force majeure, a Generation Owner cannot provide Black Start Service, the commitment requirements stated above shall not be binding. - Changes in cost may be made annually, but will become effective in the second year of commitment. - In the event that a Black Start Unit fails to fulfill its two-year rolling commitment to provide Black Start Service, the Black Start Unit owner shall forfeit the received monthly Black Start Service revenues for the period of its non-performance not to exceed revenues for a maximum of one year. - A failure by a Black Start Unit to complete its applicable annual black start requalification test or failure of the annual test does not serve as notification of the Black Start Unit owner's intent to terminate Black Start Service, nor does it serve as notification to start the Black Start Replacement Process described in Manual 14D. - Black Start Unit owners shall commit to supplying an update to the Black Start Service cost formula as detailed in Schedule 6A of the Tariff via eDART upload process using the black start forms using the link in Attachment C of this manual.

-For new Black Start Units entering Black Start Service under a Capital Cost Recovery Rate or incurring additional capital costs to continue Black Start Service:
+For new Black Start Units entering Black Start Service and/or qualifying as a Fuel Assured Black Start Unit under a Capital Cost Recovery Rate or incurring additional capital costs to continue Black Start Service: